ucldc/nuxeo_spreadsheet/README.md

 <img width="642" alt="screen shot 2016-06-01 at 9 59 58 pm" src="https://cloud.githubusercontent.com/assets/227374/15734442/9421a0c8-2844-11e6-8179-27e4397e8c4d.png">

+## 4. Import metadata in tab-delimited spreadsheet into Nuxeo
-4) Load with `meta_from_csv.py`.
+Load with `meta_from_csv.py`.
 This process will convert the metadata from the CSV file into Python dict outputs, and call pynux to import the Python dict outputs directly into Nuxeo.

 ```
 usage: meta_from_csv.py [-h] --datafile DATAFILE [--loglevel LOGLEVEL]